 Medavie provides access to online doctors, personalized medicine and digital therapy through its Connected Care digital health platform.

-Approximately 70 percent of ER and clinic visits can be replaced by virtual consultations without any impact on quality of care.
+Approximately 70% of ER and clinic visits can be replaced by virtual consultations without any impact on quality of care.
 Online doctors allow plan members to get access to a Canadian doctor online — communicating through their choice of video or text — in minutes.

 The platform also provides personalized medicine via pharmacogenetic testing, a genomics-guided personalized medication management service that helps people and their treating physicians know what medications might work best for them.